port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 - The `port`, `entity` and the `mappings` keys open the section used to map the AWS resource fields to Port entities, the `mappings` key is an array where each object matches the structure of an [entity](../sync-data-to-catalog.md#entity-json-structure).
 - Each mapping value is a JQ query, except for `blueprint` which has to be a static string.
+- The `itemsToParse` key in a mapping, makes it possible to create multiple entities from a single AWS resource.

+  - Any JQ expression can be used here, as long as it evaluates to an array of items.
+  - `item` will be added to the JQ context as a key containing a reference to items in the array specified in `itemsToParse`.
+For array of objects, keys from an object can be accessed using the `.item.KEY_NAME` syntax.

+  <br></br>

   ```json showLineNumbers
   "resources": [